bem/html-differ/README.md

   -h, --help : Help
-  -v, --version : Shows the version number --config=CONFIG : Path to configuration JSON-file --chars-around-diff=CHARSAROUNDDIFF : The number of characters around diff
+  -v, --version : Shows the version number --config=CONFIG : Path to configuration JSON-file --chars-around-diff=CHARSAROUNDDIFF : The number of characters around the diff

 Arguments:
   PATH1 : Path to the 1-st html-file (required)